-The main costs of air conditioning are usually claimed to be the environmental damage that is alleged from the increase in global warming due to the increased energy consumption that results from running the air conditioners.
+7 Part of Gates 1995 is devoted to describing and predicting how personal computers make life better.
+Shirky 2010 describes and predicts some benefits from innovative collaboration made possible by the internet.
+McGonigal 2011 praises the benefits of video games, especially those that are cooperative.
+8 Schultz (2012b) discusses some of the benefits of air conditioning, but his book is mainly intended to be consumption that results from running the air conditioners.
 I believe a strong case can, and has, been made that these concerns are substantially overblown for several reasons.
-First, some phenomena often attributed to global warming may be due to periodic and hard-to-predict natural variations.9 Second, global warming creates opportunities10 in addition to problems, e.g., it would reduce the costs of shipping over,11 communicating in,12 and retrieving oil and minerals from the arctic,13 and would increase agriculture and animal husbandry in places like Britain14 and Greenland.15 Third, other problems exceed in severity any problems caused by global warming.16 Fourth and finally, in a system of entrepreneurial capitalism, creative inventors will find ways to reduce global warming,17 and innovative entrepreneurs18 will find ways to adapt to it19 or make use of it.20
+First, some phenomena often attributed to global warming may be due to periodic and hard-to-predict natural variations.10 Second, global warming creates opportunities11 in addition to problems, e.g., it would reduce the costs of shipping over, 12 communicating in,13 and retrieving oil and minerals from the arctic,14 and would increase agriculture and animal husbandry in places like Britain15 and Greenland.16 Third, other problems exceed in severity any problems caused by global warming.17 Fourth and finally, in a system of entrepreneurial capitalism, creative inventors will find ways to reduce global warming,18 and innovative entrepreneurs19 will find ways to adapt to it20 or make use of it.21